 Who can apply?

-All matriculating SU students in good standing may participate in the program.
+All matriculating SU undergraduate students in good standing may participate in the program.
 This includes incoming freshman and current seniors who will graduate just before Invent@SU begins this summer.

 How do I apply?

 Selection for the program is competitive.
-We select approximately twenty students, for each location, each year, who will participate as ten teams of two.
+We plan to select approximately thirty students who will participate as ten teams of three.
 During open application periods, you can find the application form at invent.syr.edu/apply.
 Depending on the applicant pool we may interview some or all applicants.

-The online application form asks for your name, college/school, anticipates graduation date, contact information, and up to 500 characters (which may include URL’s to some of your work) to persuade us that you are a good fit.
+The online application form asks for your name, college/school, anticipated graduation date, contact information, and up to 500 characters (which may include URL’s to some of your work) to persuade us that you are a good fit.

 What kind of invention might I work on?

-You will choose your project (and your partner) during the first week of the program.
+You will begin developing ideas for your project (and be matched with your partners) during the weekend of April 18th and 19th.
 A critical focus of the selection process is determining that your invention addresses a real need — a consumer need, a societal need, or both.
 We don’t want you to invent a particular widget for the reason that you can invent that widget – the world may not need it, and therefore may not be willing to pay for it.
 You will have to convince us that there is a need for your invention before we approve your project.